thewooniverse/learning_scripts/python/Learning_Path_1/Part_2/datascience/notes.md

 - **Use Pandas**: When you're dealing with labeled data, need heterogeneous data types in different columns, or require more complex data manipulation and analysis tools like group-by, merge, and time series handling.

 In practice, Pandas and NumPy are often used together, as Pandas relies on NumPy for numerical operations, and many of Pandas' features are built on top of NumPy's structures and functions.

+--- Part 2 ---
+Pandas is built on top of NumPy, so many of the operations you can do with NumPy you can also do with Pandas.
+However, they are not exactly interchangeable, and there are areas where each library excels or has unique functionalities.

+### Pandas Advantages:
+1. **Handling Tabular Data**: Pandas provides a more intuitive interface for handling labeled data in tabular format.
+It's better suited for dealing with missing data, different data types, and SQL-like operations.
+2. **Data Cleaning and Preprocessing**: Pandas has more extensive functions for cleaning and transforming data, including handling missing values, converting data types, and joining tables.
+3. **More Read/Write Options**: Pandas supports more file formats for reading and writing data, such as Excel, SQL databases, JSON, and more.

+### NumPy Advantages:
+1. **Performance**: For numerical computations on large arrays, NumPy may be more efficient as it's designed specifically for mathematical operations on n-dimensional arrays.
+2. **Lower-level Operations**: NumPy provides more control over the underlying data and how it's stored in memory.
+This allows for more optimized mathematical computations.
+3. **Broader Mathematical Operations**: While Pandas can perform basic mathematical operations, NumPy provides a wider range of mathematical functions, especially for linear algebra, statistical operations, and Fourier transforms.
+4. **Multidimensional Arrays**: NumPy's n-dimensional arrays provide more flexibility in handling multidimensional data, while Pandas primarily focuses on 1D (Series) and 2D (DataFrame) structures.
+5. **Broadcasting**: NumPy has a powerful broadcasting feature that allows for vectorized operations on arrays of different shapes and dimensions.

+### Conclusion:
+While there is significant overlap, there are still specific use cases where one might be preferable to the other.
+Pandas is generally preferred for data cleaning, manipulation, and analysis of tabular data.
+NumPy is often used for more intense numerical computations, scientific applications, and when working with multidimensional arrays.

+In practice, Pandas and NumPy are often used together.
+You can leverage Pandas for data preprocessing and exploration and use NumPy for the mathematical computations, taking advantage of the best features of both libraries.
+Since Pandas DataFrames and Series are built on NumPy arrays, they can be passed to NumPy functions directly.